Anette Norberg

-Anette Norberg (born 12 November 1966) is a retired Swedish curler from Härnösand.
+Anette Charlotte Norberg (born 12 November 1966) is a Swedish curler from Härnösand.

 She and her team were the Olympic women's curling champions in 2006 and 2010.
 After winning the 2006 Women's Curling tournament in Turin over Mirjam Ott's Swiss team, she led her team to victory for gold over Cheryl Bernard's Canadian team in the 2010 Women's Curling tournament in Vancouver; becoming the first skip in the history of curling to successfully defend an Olympic title.

 Her team that retired after the 2010 Olympics (although she herself continued until 2013) is regarded as one of the best women's curling teams in history, and she is often regarded as one of the best female skips in history, particularly after adding yet another world title in 2011 with a new younger team.

 Career

 Norberg started to curl at the age of ten.